carlnienaber-ship-it/spinalapp3/project.md

 - **Actions:**
   - "Log New Stock Delivery"
   - "Proceed to Closing"
-- **Behavior:** All buttons are disabled if the user is outside the geofence.
+- **Behavior:** All buttons are disabled if the user is outside the geofence (unless they are an Admin).

 ### 5.5.
 New Stock Delivery Screen
 - Allows users to log deliveries received during their shift.